Things You're Just Supposed to Know

 Blueprints for Yellow, White, and Green Prints

 Let us now turn our steps back toward the Haunted Mansion.
 As we have seen before, the theme of ghostly footprints begins with Ken Anderson, as with so many other ideas.
-Ken was rather fond of phantom feet, and we see them in several of his concept sketches.
+Ken was rather fond of phantom feet, and we see them in several of his concept sketches (as painted by Alt).
 Unlike all the Imagineers who followed in his footsteps, Ken favored bare feet, which is actually closer to reports of the genuine phenomenon.

 Claude Coats included ghostly footprints in his 1966 concept art for the Grand Ballroom, but we know he was mostly just copying Ken: